 The Board has established a stock ownership requirement for non-employee directors.
 Within three years of joining the Board, each director must personally invest at least \$150,000 in AutoZone stock.
-Shares and Stock Units issued under the Director Compensation Plan count toward this requirement.
+Shares, Stock Units and Restricted Stock Units issued under the AutoZone, Inc. Second Amended and Restated Director Compensation Plan, the 2003 Director Compensation Plan and the 2011 Equity Plan count toward this requirement.